SHARE

 4.8/5

-OpenVAS places first for user support primarily thanks to an effective graphic user interface (GUI) and an option for premium customer support.
+OpenVAS places first for user support, primarily thanks to an effective graphic user interface (GUI) and an option for premium customer support.
 Yet it also enjoys a large community of industry users, inclusion in cybersecurity certification training, and built-in compliance reports.
-Greenbone maintains a strong threat feed and the scanning capabilities for the tool originally forked off of Nessus, now a closed-source commercial product by Tenable.
+Greenbone maintains a strong threat feed and the scanning capabilities for the tool, originally forked from Nessus, which is now a closed-source commercial product by Tenable.

 Pros